-The region of applicability of the chiral EFT expansion is determined by the so-called breakdown scale, which is estimated to be of the order of 500-600~MeV/c~\cite{Drischler:2020yad}.
-Hence, the chiral EFT expansion breaks down at densities $\gtrsim 2 \ns$, indicated by increasing uncertainty estimates between 1-2$\ns$.
+The region of applicability of the chiral EFT expansion is determined by the so-called breakdown scale, which is estimated to be of the order of 500-600~MeV/c (ref.\cite{Drischler:2020yad}).
+Hence, the chiral EFT expansion breaks down at densities $\gtrsim 2 \ns$, indicated by increasing uncertainty estimates between 1 and 2$\ns$.
 At these densities, high-energy physics that is encoded in short-range contact interactions needs to be explicitly taken into account.
 Therefore, chiral EFT cannot be used to constrain the EOS at higher densities as probed in the cores of neutron stars.
-To extend the EOS to these densities, we use a general extrapolation scheme in terms of the speed of sound~\cite{Tews:2018chv}, see also Greif \textit{et al.}~\cite{Greif:2018njt}
+To extend the EOS to these densities, we use a general extrapolation scheme in terms of the speed of sound\cite{Tews:2018chv} (see also ref.\cite{Greif:2018njt}).

-To construct the neutron-star EOS set, we first extend our chiral EFT calculation to $\beta$-equilibrium and add a crust~\cite{Tews:2016ofv}.
-We use microscopic input up to $1.5 \ns$ to constrain the EOS but a variation within 1-2$\ns$ shows no substantial impact on our final results for neutron-star radii~\cite{Essick:2020flb}, see Tab.~\ref{tab:prior_table}.
+To construct the neutron-star EOS set, we first extend our chiral EFT calculation to $\beta$-equilibrium and add a crust\cite{Tews:2016ofv}.
+We use microscopic input up to $1.5 \ns$ to constrain the EOS, but a variation in the range 1-2$\ns$ shows no substantial impact on our final results for neutron-star radii\cite{Essick:2020flb}.
 Above this density, we sample a set of six randomly distributed points in the speed of sound plane at baryon densities between 1.5$\ns$ and 12$\ns$, enforcing $0\leq c_s\leq c$ at each point.
-A variation of the number of sampled points between 5-10 does not impact our findings.
+A variation of the number of sampled points between 5 and 10 does not impact our findings.
 We then connect these points by line segments, reconstruct the EOS, and solve the Tolman-Oppenheimer-Volkoff equations to extract neutron-star properties.
-Additionally, for each EOS we construct a partner EOS that includes a segment with vanishing speed of sound to explicitly simulate strong first-order phase transitions.
+For each EOS, we also construct a partner EOS that includes a segment with vanishing speed of sound to explicitly simulate strong first-order phase transitions.
 We sample the onset density and width of this segment randomly.

-Our EOS set includes 15,000 different EOS samples where the prior on the radii of neutron stars is naturally determined by the EOS expansion scheme.
-We have explicitly checked the differences among a prior uniform in the radius of a typical 1.4$M_{\odot}$ neutron star and the ``natural'' prior and found only minor changes once astrophysical and HIC data are included, see Tab.~\ref{tab:prior_table}.
+Our EOS set includes 15,000 different EOS samples for which the prior on the radii of neutron stars is naturally determined by the EOS expansion scheme.
+We have explicitly checked the differences among a prior uniform in the radius of a typical 1.4$M_{\odot}$ neutron star and the `natural' prior and found only minor changes once astrophysical and HIC data are included (Extended Data Tab.~\ref{tab:prior_table}).